keiya01/ememo/README.md

 ## Markdown
 - ` - ` : This character is converted to ` ● ` so you can easily create a list.

+- ` -- ` : This character is converted to ` ○ ` so you can easily create a list. this character is child element for ` - `

 -  ` = ` : This character is converted to ` ◎ `, please use it for important items.

 - ` [] ` : Please use it when creating TODO list.
 Please use --comp flag when done.